dendihandian/redis-playground/README.md

 ____________
 ### PHPRedisAdmin (Web)

-The service can be accessed using your browser at [http://localhost:6379](http://localhost:9987) by default configuration.
+The service can be accessed using your browser at [http://localhost:9987](http://localhost:9987) by default configuration.

 ____________
 ### Python Redis (Console)

-You can execute sample script in `docker/python-redis/src` or create one.
-Here is the example of how to execute existing script:
+You can execute sample scripts in `docker/python-redis/src` or create one.
+Here is the example of how to execute existing scripts:

 connection test:
 ```